This page describes how to use Census with Salesforce.

 Understanding identifiers on your source and destination objects is one of the most important decisions when creating a new sync in Census.
 Salesforce in particular makes the process very flexible, but all the options can also get confusing.
 This article will guide you through the process of creating and selecting identifiers on your Salesforce objects.

 By default, every Salesforce object has an ID field.
 This ID is automatically generated and assigned whenever a new record is created, and can't be changed.
 This means the ID is completely under Salesforce's control.
-Census (nor anyone else really!) can set or update that ID.
+Census (nor anyone else really!) cannot set or update that ID.

 Census can use the Salesforce ID field for Update Only syncs, but it cannot be used for Update or Create, or Create Only syncs.